 Uncovering insights around drinking using text data

-Through social media text analytics, we’ve distinguished what appeals to drinkers in the US and UK.
-Their distinct attitudes to alcohol demonstrates why brands can’t use one-size-fits-all messaging.
+Through social media text analytics, we’ve distinguished US and UK attitudes to drinking.
+Their distinct attitudes to alcohol demonstrate why brands can’t use one-size-fits-all messaging.

 Based on our insights, drinks companies need to be savvy with their messaging to US audiences.
 Clearly, messaging which boasts about how drunk they can get consuming drinks is inappropriate.
 However, brands which can tactfully communicate that drinking just enough of their beverage will create great experiences will resonate.
 Incorporating emojis and using language emphasizing the individual, rather than group drinking, will also appeal to US drinkers.

-It’s not just drinks brands who can uncover how consumer attitudes vary due to geography by using text analysis.
+And this analysis of US and UK attitudes to drinking is just one example.
+It’s not just drinks brands that can uncover how consumer attitudes vary due to geography by using text analysis.
 Relative Insight’s text analytics software helps companies in all industries interrogate unstructured data to differentiate between cultural differences in different markets – and tailor their activity accordingly.
 Find out how we can help you by speaking to one of our team.